Rùm: Multiple island owners

 The main rivers of Rùm were essentially just trickling streams, so Cranbourne came up with a plan to increase the power of the Kinloch River, by diverting the other two.
 In 1849, he built a dam at the end of Loch Sgathaig, allowing him to diverting the overflow into the Kilmory River (northwards), rather than the Abhainn Rhangail (southwards).
 In 1852, he attempted to dam the Kilmory River, half a mile north of Loch Sgathaig, the plan being to send the overflow into the Kinloch River via a short canal; unfortunately Salisbury's Dam collapsed shortly after being built.

 In 1870, the island was sold to Farquhar Campbell, from Aros, a man keen on Rùm's potential for shooting.
 In 1888, he decided to sell it; the sale prospectus described Rùm as "the most picturesque of the islands which lie off the west coast of Scotland" and "as a sporting estate it has at present few equals".
 According to the sale documents, the population was between 60 and 70, all either shepherds or estate workers and their families.
 There were no crofts on the island.

 In 1888 the island was sold to John Bullough, a cotton machinery manufacturer (and self-made millionaire) from Accrington in Lancashire, who continued to use the island for recreational purposes.
 In the following year, counties were formally created in Scotland, on shrieval boundaries, by a dedicated Local Government Act; Rùm therefore became part of the new county of Argyll.
-When Bullough died in 1891 he was buried on Rùm, in a rock-cut mausoleum, under an octagonal stone tower.
+When Bullough died in 1891 he was buried on Rùm, in a rock-cut family mausoleum, under an octagonal stone tower.
 His heirs, however, felt that this was beneath his dignity, and demolished it, moving his sarcophagus into an elaborate mausoleum modelled as a Greek temple, built in 1892 and designed by William James Morley.
 Argyll, similarly, was not thought fitting for Rùm, and that same year (Note: 1891) was moved by boundary review to the county of Inverness, where Eigg already sat.